-Several limitations should be acknowledged when interpreting these findings.
+Several other limitations should be acknowledged when interpreting these findings.
 The prevalence of bidirectional arrows and circle-marked endpoints in the graphs reflects unresolved ambiguities in the causal relationships suggested by the data.
 These uncertainties underscore the need for further research, ideally incorporating datasets with a higher proportion of symptomatic individuals.
 The HELIUS data, being predominantly composed of asymptomatic samples, posed challenges in identifying clear causal directions, particularly among symptom nodes.
 Future studies could address these limitations by incorporating time-series data to leverage temporal information about the relationships between precariousness factors and depressive symptoms.
 Time-series data could provide time-specific insights and track how these relationships evolve over time.
 For instance, methods such as PCMCI (Runge et al., 2019) and tsFCI (Entner & Hoyer, 2010), along with other time-series adaptations of causal discovery algorithms, could help better account for temporal dependencies and refine the analysis.

 Another limitation is the lack of clear evidence for cycles within the symptom network, despite using algorithms designed to account for cyclic relationships.
 The CCI algorithm predominantly produced bidirectional arrows, while FCI primarily generated directional arrows, yet neither displayed patterns indicative of definitive cyclic structures.
 Addressing cyclic relationships is particularly challenging with observational datasets alone.
 Future research could benefit from refined datasets that include intervention data.
 Methods such as LLC (Hyttinen et al., 2012), NODGAS-Flow (Sethuraman et al., 2023), and the recently developed Bicycle algorithm (Rohbeck et al., 2024) are specifically designed to utilize both observational and intervention data to uncover potential cycles.
 Additionally, if time-series data becomes available, corresponding methods, as described above, could be applied to capture repetitive patterns in variable interactions that might suggest cyclic structures.